oscimp/amaranth_twstft/Doc/01_usage.md

  **Note**: At reset, timecode is disabled.

-When using `TIMECODE`, to set the fpga's seconds counter, use `--set-time` to set the fpga's time to computer's time.
+When using `TIMECODE`, to set the FPGA's seconds counter, use `--set-time` to set the FPGA's time to computer's time.

 ### Calibration output